Authored by Terrence Shenfield MS, RRT-ACCS, RPFT, NPS, AE-C

 Why Focus on Preventing Falls in Seniors

-Falls are one of the leading causes of injury among people aged 65 and older.
-According to the CDC, one in four seniors experiences a fall every year, and many of those falls result in serious injury or hospitalization.
-Tailored fall prevention exercises can significantly lower these risks, ensuring safety and confidence during daily movements.
+Falls are one of the top causes of injury among those aged 65 and older.
+According to the CDC, one in four seniors experiences a fall each year, many resulting in hospitalization.
+Building a daily routine around fall prevention exercises helps protect mobility, confidence, and independence.

 1. Balance on One Leg